UK shares fall to 5-1/2 month low, supermarkets sink

 weak exports continued to drag on growth.

-forecast for 2015 by 10 percent and metal prices slid on excess
+2015 by 10 percent and metal prices slid on excess supply fears.

 Retailers also fell after data from Kantar showed the